corykelley/how-can-i-help/README.md

 ```
 npm install
+npm i nodemon
 ```

-4. To launch the application locally type the following commands in separate terminals
+4. To launch the application locally type the following in your terminal

 ```
 npm run dev
 ```

-In the terminal you should see a 'Compiled successfully!' message and the react app will open automatically on `local host:3000`.
+## The HOW

+Wireframes and notes can be viewed in the 'setup' folder to get an inside look at what prep and flow looked like before and throughout the project.
+Express/Node/SQL makes up the backend with EJS helping out the views.
+Custom CSS was used without any framework and the application is fully responsive!

 ## Built With